SevanBrodjian/TicTacToeANN/README.md

 ## Future Work

 There are plans to revisit and improve this project in the future.
-Potential improvements include:

-- Utilizing existing neural network libraries and frameworks to streamline the implementation
-- Experimenting with different network architectures and activation functions
-- Implementing reinforcement learning techniques for more effective training

-In the meantime, this project serves as a testament to the learning process and a reminder of the importance of leveraging community knowledge and resources.
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details